-WFH leave is a type of leave that allows employees to work from home for a certain period of time.
+WFH leave is a new type of leave that originated in Covid-19 times.
+It allows employees to work from home for a certain period of time.
 This leave is offered to employees who need to work from home for personal reasons or due to unexpected circumstances.

 - Compensatory Leave:

-Compensatory leave is a type of leave that an employer may offer to an employee in lieu of overtime pay or as compensation for working outside of regular business hours.
+Compensatory leave is only offered by companies that have a great employee welfare policy.
+It is a type of leave that an employer may offer to an employee in lieu of overtime pay or as compensation for working outside of regular business hours.
 This type of leave is designed to provide employees with additional time off to rest and recharge.

 - Compulsory Leave:

-Compulsory leave is a type of leave that an employer may require an employee to take, typically for reasons such as downsizing or restructuring.
+Compulsory leave is also a leave type offered only by hallmark companies.
+It helps an employer take an off, typically for reasons such as downsizing or restructuring.
 This type of leave is designed to provide employees with time off while also helping the employer to manage its workforce.